 Given the composition of the Board of Directors, characterised by a high number of independent Directors, and its working methods (illustrated in the section above under "Board of Directors Meetings and role of the Chairwoman"), and the significant participation of the independent directors in the composition of the Committees, in the operating system a constant exchange of information occurred among the said independent Directors both on the occasion of meetings of the internal Committees and on the occasion of the board meetings themselves which did not make necessary specific meetings reserved only for them.
-With a view to progressive improvement of practice and conduct to achieve best practice, some of the independent Directors requested meetings reserved for all the independent Directors who are members of the Board, to be held in financial year 2015.
+With a view to progressive improvement of practice and conduct to achieve best practice, in FY 2015 some of the independent Directors had requested meetings reserved for all the independent Directors who are members of the Board, to be held in the same FY.
 Terna, with a letter of the Chairwoman of the Board of Directors, stated expressly that the Company was willing to support their organisation (Art.
 3.C.6 of the Corporate Governance Code).
-No further specific requests have been received since, however.
+No further specific requests have been received since, however, including relative to financial year 2017.